 The Board shall appoint a Committee consisting of at least two members of the Board who will serve for such period of time as the Board may specify and whom the Board may remove at any time.
-The Committee will have the authority and responsibility for the day-to-day administration of the Plan, the authority and responsibility specifically provided in this Plan and any additional duty, responsibility and authority delegated to the Committee by the Board, which may include any of the functions assigned to the Board the day-to-day administration of the Plan.
+The Committee will have the authority and responsibility for the day-to-day administration of the Plan, the authority and responsibility specifically provided in this Plan and any additional duty, responsibility and authority delegated to the Committee by the Board, which may include any of the functions assigned to the Board in this Plan.
 The Committee may delegate to one or more individuals who are not members of the Board the day-to-day administration of the Plan, to the extent permitted under applicable law.
-The Committee shall have full power and authority to promulgate any rules and regulations which it deems necessary for the proper administration of the Plan, to interpret the provisions and supervise the administration of the Plan as it deems necessary or advisable, consistent with the delegation from the Board.
+The Committee shall have full power and authority to promulgate any rules and regulations which it deems necessary for the proper administration of the Plan, to interpret the provisions and supervise the administration of the Plan, to make factual determinations relevant to Plan entitlements and to take all action in connection with administration of the Plan as it deems necessary or advisable, consistent with the delegation from the Board.
 Decisions of the Board and the Committee shall be final and binding upon all Participants.
 Any decision reduced to writing and signed by a majority of the members of the Committee shall be fully effective as if it had been made at a meeting of the Committee duly held.
 The Corporation shall pay all expenses incurred in the administration of the Plan.
 No Board or Committee member shall be liable for any action or determination made in good faith with respect to the Plan or any option granted hereunder.